MonongahelaCryptidCooperative/FLL-Block-2024-2025/README.md

-The remote mode for XBOX is currenlty loaded and accessed by selecting the program "R"
+The remote mode for XBOX is currenlty loaded and accessed by selecting the program "R" The XBOX controller will have to be paired initially (hit the pairing button).
+After the initial time you will just have to power on the controller as the controller/hub will remember one another.

 The left joystick makes the robot go fowards/backwards